Blenheim Beach, Jervis Bay, New South Wales © Destination NSW

 If you’d rather spend your day outdoors, explore the mysterious Borenore Caves, 20 minutes west of Orange.
 There are easy walking trails around the Tunnel Cave and Arch Cave, just a short walk from the Borenore picnic area, where you can take in these unusual rock formations and their black, orange, and yellow striped markings.

-Next, sample Orange’s delicious dining scene with a special dinner at the eminent Lolli Redini restaurant, famed for its Italian and French-influenced menu, or opt for a more casual setting at Percy’s Bar & Kitchen.
+Next, sample Orange’s delicious dining scene with a special dinner at the eminent Lolli Redini restaurant, famed for its Italian and French-influenced menu.
 Afterwards, relax at de Russie Boutique Hotel, with beautifully-appointed suites promising plush bedding and modern amenities.